projectacrn/acrn-hypervisor/doc/introduction/index.rst

 The Boot process proceeds as follows:

 #.
-UEFI verifies and boots the ACRN hypervisor and Service VM Bootloader
+UEFI verifies and boots the ACRN hypervisor and Service VM Bootloader.
 #.
-UEFI (or Service VM Bootloader) verifies and boots Service VM kernel
+UEFI (or Service VM Bootloader) verifies and boots the Service VM kernel.
 #.
-Service VM kernel verifies and loads ACRN Device Model and Virtual
+The Service VM kernel verifies and loads the ACRN Device Model and the Virtual
-   bootloader through dm-verity
+   bootloader through ``dm-verity``.
 #.
-Virtual bootloader starts the User-side verified boot process
+The virtual bootloader starts the User-side verified boot process.

 .. note::
-   To avoid hardware resources conflict with ACRN hypervisor, UEFI services shall not use IOMMU.
-In addition, currently we only support UEFI timer with HPET MSI.
+   To avoid a hardware resources conflict with the ACRN hypervisor, UEFI services shall not use IOMMU.
+In addition, we only currently support the UEFI timer with the HPET MSI.

 In this boot mode, both the Service and User VM boot options (e.g. Linux command-line parameters) are configured following the instructions for the EFI bootloader used by the Operating System (OS).

-* In the case of Clear Linux, this EFI bootloader is `systemd-boot`_ and Linux kernel command-line parameters are defined in the ``.conf`` files.
+* In the case of Clear Linux, the EFI bootloader is `systemd-boot`_ and the Linux kernel command-line parameters are defined in the ``.conf`` files.
 * Another popular EFI bootloader used by Linux distributions is `grub`_.
-  Distributions like Ubuntu/Debian, Fedora/CentOS use `grub`_
+  Distributions like Ubuntu/Debian, Fedora/CentOS use `grub`_.

 .. note::

    The `Slim Bootloader <https://www.intel.com/content/www/us/en/design/products-and-solutions/technologies/slim-bootloader/overview.html>`_ is an alternative boot firmware that can be used to boot ACRN.
-The `Boot ACRN Hyervisor <https://slimbootloader.github.io/how-tos/boot-acrn.html>`_ and :ref:`using-sbl-up2` tutorials have more information on how to use SBL with ACRN.
+The `Boot ACRN Hyervisor <https://slimbootloader.github.io/how-tos/boot-acrn.html>`_ tutorial provides more information on how to use SBL with ACRN.

 .. note::

-   A virtual `Slim Bootloader <https://www.intel.com/content/www/us/en/design/products-and-solutions/technologies/slim-bootloader/overview.html>`_ can also be used to start User VMs, it is called ``vSBL``.
-The :ref:`acrn-dm_parameters` has more information on how to boot a User VM using ``vSBL``.
+   A virtual `Slim Bootloader <https://www.intel.com/content/www/us/en/design/products-and-solutions/technologies/slim-bootloader/overview.html>`_, called ``vSBL``, can also be used to start User VMs.
+The :ref:`acrn-dm_parameters` provides more information on how to boot a User VM using ``vSBL``.
 Note that in this case, the kernel command-line parameters are defined by the combination of the ``cmdline.txt`` passed on to the ``iasimage`` script and in the launch script, via the ``-B`` option.

 Direct boot mode
 ================

-In :numref:`boot-flow-2` we show the **Direct boot mode** sequence:
+In :numref:`boot-flow-2`, we show the **Direct boot mode** sequence:

 .. graphviz:: images/boot-flow-2.dot
   :name: boot-flow-2